Course Overview

 English language requirements

-2. have completed in the English language and while living in New Zealand, Australia, Canada (excluding Quebec), the Republic of Ireland, the United Kingdom or the United States of America:
+• Have completed in the English language while living in New Zealand, Australia, Canada (excluding Quebec), the Republic of Ireland, the United Kingdom or the United States of America:

-- another completed bachelor degree (or equivalent tertiary qualification) undertaken at a different time to the course of study referred to in 2.c), OR
+• another completed bachelor degree (or equivalent tertiary qualification) undertaken at a different time to the course of study referred to above); or

 Application Documents